Easing the Transition to the Toddler Bed

 7. If you're using a regular twin bed, start off with the mattress on the floor rather than on a bedframe, for both safety and coziness.
 You can add the bed frame in a couple of years.

 8. Make his new bed cozy, like a little den.
 It’s important to make sure you use as many things from the crib as possible (blankets, for instance) so that he feels comfortable in the new bed.
 It’s fine to let him pick out new superhero sheets, but his crib blanket is what he’ll need most.
 Most kids love being surrounded by stuffed animals.
-Be sure to use guardrails; in addition to being more safe, they help kids feel more secure, so she's less likely to keep getting out of bed.
+Be sure to use guardrails; in addition to being more safe, they help kids feel more secure, so he's less likely to keep getting out of bed.

-9. If your bedtime routine does not include music, consider adding it.
+9. If your bedtime routine does not include audio, consider adding it.
 Many toddlers fall asleep more easily while listening to familiar, calming music.
 Over time, as soon as they hear the music, it will become a cue for their body to begin settling into sleepiness.
 Depending on the age of your child, there are also wonderful bedtime story and relaxation audios, but you'll need to read reviews and listen in advance to be sure they're age appropriate.
 The great thing about a story, even one that's repeated every night, is that it keeps your child's attention so he doesn't get worried and keep coming to find you.

 10. Before the big night, act out the scenario with stuffed animals.
 Your toddler will watch avidly as the little elephant kisses mama or daddy goodnight and snuggles under the covers in his own bed.
 Have the parent sing the little elephant the same good night songs you sing to your little one.
 This will help him understand what's going to happen.